 On the left is a sandstone cat with a purple bell by Daphne Quam and Leland Boone.
 2 inches tall and $60.
 A shell and stone duck by Darren Boone.
 1.5 inches and $30.
 A flourite bear by Robert Lawaikete.
 2 Inches and $90.
 The pig is made of wood with an inlayed back by Brandon Phillips.
 2.25 inches and $30.

-A small pipestone bear by Marily Quam.
-1.25 inches and $24.
-Wilson Romero from Cochiti pueblo made this bison out of a found stone.
-2.5 inches and $40.
+One of Stewart Quandelacy’s heartline bears.
+This dolomite one is just over 1.5 inches and $85.
+Bennie Bacy made this marble coyote.
+2 inches and $36.
 Two photos of a snazzy owl, carved of serpentine by Eddington Hannaweeke.
 2 inches long. $90.

-A beautiful double-sided pueblo maiden carved of golden mother of pearl by Vicky Quandelacy.
-4 inches tall. $275 Lynn Quam made this bison out of a septarian nodule.
-3 inches and $80.
+A beautiful double-sided pueblo maiden carved of picasso marble by Vicky Quandelacy.
+2 inches tall and $180.
+Steven Natachu made this hummingbird out of serpentine.
+2 inches and $60.

 The small jet raven is by Tim Lementino.
 1 inch and $18.
 The mole (or shrew) was made of onyx by Alex Tsethlikai.
 2.5 inches and $60.
 The wolf pair was made of serpentine and Picasso marble by Jayne Quam.
 2.25 inches and $60.